 Value is one of the most important considerations when buying or selling a property.

-Most homeowners will make changes to the property to increase its value before selling.
+Many homeowners make changes to property to increase how much it’s worth before selling.

 On the other hand, prospective buyers often enter the market when they think that property value will be low.